prainar/peer/13-job-board/README.md

 2. **Frontend Implementation**

-   - Build a UI to show detailed information for a selected job (description, requirements, company info, etc.)
+   - Build a UI to display a list of job postings (title, company, location, summary, etc.)
-   - Add an application form for users to apply to the job (upload resume, etc.)
+   - Add search and filter options for jobs (optional)
-   - (Optional) Show application status or confirmation after applying
+   - Do not include job application or job detail views in this module
    - Handle loading, error, and empty states

 3. **Backend Integration**

-   - Connect to backend endpoints for fetching job details and submitting applications
+   - Connect to backend endpoints to fetch job listings
-   - Ensure proper authentication and error handling
+   - Ensure proper error handling and data validation

 4. **Testing**
-   - Test viewing job details, applying to jobs, and application status/confirmation
+   - Test the job board with multiple jobs, no jobs, and error scenarios
-   - Test UI with no jobs, many jobs, and error scenarios
+   - Ensure the UI updates correctly based on API responses

 ## 🧪 Bonus Challenge

 - Add an extra improvement, such as:
-  - Enhanced styling for job detail and application forms
+  - Enhanced styling for job cards
-  - Resume upload with file validation
+  - Pagination or infinite scroll for job listings
-  - Real-time application status updates
+  - Improved UX flow (e.g., loading spinners, skeleton loaders)
 - Document your improvement at the end of this README

 ## ✅ Deliverable

-A working jobs module with a clean UI and functional backend, pushed to GitHub in the `/final` folder.
+A working job board module with a clean UI and functional backend, pushed to GitHub in the `/final` folder.

 ---